-- 15.8 Note: Representations and/or decisions in reference to dissolution of a Community Council should be considered as a last resort and ideally to be avoided.
-All efforts should be taken in accordance with the Scheme to ensure that all Community Council members are included in exploring options which may avoid a Community Council being dissolved. - 15.9 Dissolution of a Community Council (except for voluntary dissolution as detailed below)can take place in the following circumstances detailed in clauses 15.10, 15.11 and 15.12. - 15.10.1 Following a suspension made in terms of Scheme clause 15.1 above, and where after a reasonable time (See Scheme clause 15.6) a Community Council remains unable to conform with the Scheme a recommendation may be made to the Full Council of South Ayrshire Council to dissolve the Community Council. - 15.10.2 Prior to such a recommendation being made to the Full Council of South Ayrshire Council the Community Council will be advised in writing, and given 14 days from the date of the notification to make written representation to the Chief Executive of South Ayrshire Council, as to why such a recommendation should not be made. - 15.10.3 Where no such representation is received within 14 days, or where having considered such representation, the Chief Executive confirms said recommendation, a report recommending dissolution of the Community Council shall be submitted to the Full Council of South Ayrshire. - 15.10.4 The Full Council of South Ayrshire Council shall consider the above report and may decide to dissolve the Community Council.
-In the event of such a decision the Community Council will be deemed to have been dissolved with immediate effect. - 15.10.5 The dissolution will be intimated by South Ayrshire Council, by giving appropriate public notice including on the South Ayrshire Council Community Council web page. - 15.11 Where South Ayrshire Council has reasonable grounds to believe that a Community Council has been 'abandoned', and is no longer functioning, then the Service Lead Thriving Communities will notify the Director of Communities and Transformation who in turn may (depending on the individual circumstances) report this to the Full Council of South Ayrshire Council and intimate this by appropriate notice.
+- 15.8 Dissolution of a Community Council will only take place following a formal and final decision by South Ayrshire Council Audit & Governance Panel on the recommendation of the Head of Legal, HR and Regulatory Services.
+Such a recommendation may be made in the following circumstances: - 15.9 Note: Representations and/or decisions in reference to dissolution of a Community Council should be considered as a last resort and ideally to be avoided.
+All efforts should be taken in accordance with the Scheme to ensure that all Community Council members are included in exploring options which may avoid a Community Council being dissolved. - 15.10 Following a suspension made in terms of Scheme clause 15.1 above, and where after a reasonable time (See Scheme clause 15.6) a Community Council remains unable to conform with the Scheme a recommendation to dissolve the Community Council may be made. - 15.11 Prior to such a recommendation being made to South Ayrshire Council Audit & Governance Panel the Community Council will be advised in writing, and given 14 days from the date of the notification to make written representation to the Chief Executive of South Ayrshire Council, as to why such a recommendation should not be made. - 15.12 Where no such representation is received within 14 days, or where having considered such representation, the Chief Executive confirms said recommendation, a report recommending dissolution of the Community Council shall be submitted to South Ayrshire Audit & Governance Panel. - 15.13 South Ayrshire Council Audit & Governance Panel shall consider the above report and may decide to dissolve the Community Council.
+In the event of such a decision the Community Council will be deemed to have been dissolved with immediate effect. - 15.14 The dissolution will be intimated by South Ayrshire Council, by giving appropriate public notice including on the South Ayrshire Council Community Council web page. - 15.15 Alternatively, where South Ayrshire Council has reasonable grounds to believe that a Community Council has been 'abandoned', and is no longer functioning, then the Service

+Lead - Thriving Communities will notify the Deputy Chief Executive & Director - People who in turn may advise (depending on the individual circumstances) South Ayrshire Council Audit & Governance Panel and intimate this by appropriate notice.

-- 15.12 Where for any reason, the number of Community Council members falls below the minimum number of members for a Community Council to remain established i.e. less than 50% of the constituted membership.
-South Ayrshire Council Service Lead Thriving Communities can suspend the Constitution of the Community Council and may recommend to the Chief Governance Officer the subsequent dissolution of the Community Council.
-Such a recommendation should be (following all reasonable efforts by South Ayrshire Council not leading in the opinion of the Council, to a satisfactory and sustainable increase of membership.) - 15.13 In the event of the dissolution of a Community Council, all of its assets shall transfer to South Ayrshire Council, which shall hold these for a period of one year to ascertain whether a future Community Council becomes established in that area.
-Following this period all assets will be subsumed into South Ayrshire Council. - 15.14 Transfer and acceptance of all assets will be subject to due process and the approval of South Ayrshire Council, Director of Communities and Transformation and only after the Council is completely satisfied that there are no outstanding debts or liabilities attached.
+- 15.16 Furthermore, and where for any reason, the number of Community Council members falls below the minimum number of members for a Community Council to remain established i.e. less than 50% of the constituted membership.
+South Ayrshire Council Service Lead Thriving Communities can suspend the Constitution of the Community Council and may recommend to the Head of Legal, HR and Regulatory Services, the subsequent dissolution of the Community Council (following all reasonable efforts by South Ayrshire Council not leading to a satisfactory and sustainable increase of membership.) - 15.17 In the event of the dissolution of a Community Council, all of its assets shall transfer to South Ayrshire Council, which shall hold these in trust for a period of one year in the event that a future Community Council becomes established in that area.
+Following this period all assets will be subsumed into South Ayrshire Council. - 15.18 Transfer and acceptance of all assets will be subject to due process and the approval of South Ayrshire Council Depute Chief Executive & Director People; and only after the Council is completely satisfied that there are no outstanding debts or liabilities attached.

-Voluntary Dissolution by Resolution of the Community Council
+Voluntary Basis by Resolution of the Community Council